nissajelita/apriori-mba/README.md

 ## Steps
 1. Clone the repository:
 `git clone https://github.com/yourusername/your-repo-name.git`
+2. Create the necessary database by import [dbapriori.sql](/siweb/database/dbapriori.sql) on PostgreSQL.
-2. Set up the CodeIgniter 4 environment and configure the database settings.
+3. Set up the CodeIgniter 4 environment and configure the database settings by [change this configuration](/siweb/env).
-3. Set up python library for running the Flask API model.
+4. Set up python library for running the Flask API model.
 If you had miniconda, you can simply go to miniconda prompt go to folder which had [env_mba.yml](/env_mba.yml) and running the command `conda env create -f environment.yml`

-6.
+# Run the project
+* git bash on folder [siweb](/siweb) and run this command `git spark serve`
+* open [app.py](/app.py) and run command `python app.py` to run the backend
+* The web app will start on localhost:8080

+This following screenshot showed the result of analysis based on the data